Jim Mallinder: Northampton Saints

 In June 2007, Mallinder took up the post of head coach at the recently relegated Northampton Saints.
 In his first year there, he led the Saints straight back to the Guinness Premiership with an undefeated "perfect" season.
 On 25 June 2008, he signed a new 3-year contract to remain at Franklin's Gardens until at least the end of the 2010/11 season.

-In preparation for the 2008–09 season, Mallinder raided his former club Sale Sharks, signing Ben Foden, Chris Mayor, Christian Day and Carlos Ignacio Fernández Lobbe where they joined other former Sale colleagues, Barry Stewart and Nick Johnson.
+In preparation for the 2008–09 season, Mallinder raided his former club Sale Sharks, signing Ben Foden, Chris Mayor, Christian Day and Ignacio Fernández Lobbe where they joined other former Sale colleagues, Barry Stewart and Nick Johnson.
 In addition Mallinder brought players like Roger Wilson and Neil Best to the Saints from Ulster, and the squad he put together finished eighth in their first year back in the Premiership, as well as reaching the semi-finals of the Anglo-Welsh Cup.
 An unbeaten pool campaign in the European Challenge Cup brought home advantage in the knockout stages, and after beating Connacht and Saracens the Saints defeated Bourgoin at the Twickenham Stoop to lift their first piece of major silverware in a decade and secure a place in the Heineken Cup in the process.

 The 2009/10 season was another campaign of progression for the Saints, who won their first major domestic trophy, the Anglo-Welsh Cup, by beating Gloucester at Worcester's Sixways Stadium.
 The Saints won more Premiership games than anyone else to finish second in the table, but were beaten in the semi-final with just a few minutes remaining.
 In the Heineken Cup the Saints reached the quarter finals.

 2010/11 saw Mallinder become the first coach to guide a team unbeaten through the Heineken Cup pool stages and all the way to the final.
 At the Millennium Stadium the Saints put in their best first half performance in many years, but were pegged back by Leinster and eventually lost the game.

 Northampton were defeated by East Midlands rivals Leicester Tigers in the 2012/13 Premiership final, but became Premiership champions for the first time the following year, defeating Saracens in extra time to clinch the 2013/14 season trophy.
 This followed success in the Amlin Challenge Cup final against Bath Rugby the previous week, representing an historic double trophy winning season for the club.
 On 2 June 2014 Mallinder signed a new five-year contract, keeping him at Northampton until 2019.

 Northampton Saints suffered a series of heavy defeats early in the 2017/18 season, winning one game from ten in all competitions.
 As a result of this poor run of form, including a heavy defeat to a massively depleted Ospreys side, Mallinder was sacked at the director of rugby on 12 December 2017, with attack coach Alan Dickens taking on the role of head coach in the interim term.